-3.52.
-As a consequence of including the new Class control of wind erosion rates, the Wind Protection Class in V5.1 has been modified in order avoid overlap.
-In V5.2 the Class Flood and storm surge mitigation (2.2.3.2) has been designed to cover protection offered by living structures to extreme weather events involving wind and precipitation.
-It thus captures the protection offered by ecological structures to the wider human environment; examples might include the way mangroves protect areas from tsunamis.
-This Class is distinct from the new ones dealing with wind and water erosion (2.2.1.1 and 2.2.1.2), which specifically cover the regulation of the loss of material from soils or sediments.
+3.58.
+As a consequence of including the new Class Control of wind erosion rates, the 'Wind Protection Class' in V5.1 has been modified in order avoid overlap.
+In V5.2 the Class Surge and flood wave mitigation (2.2.3.2) has been designed to cover protection offered by living structures to extreme weather events.
+It thus captures the protection offered by ecological structures to the wider human environment.
+Examples might include the way mangroves protect areas from tsunamis.
+This Class is distinct from the new classes dealing with wind and water erosion (2.2.1.1 and 2.2.1.2), which specifically cover the regulation of the loss of material from soils or sediments.